tonyshipsha/project/README.md

 Just a kid that tries to learn coding, likes earl gray and rock music.
-Btw, vscode sucks, but ill still use it, because i'm used to it.
+By the way, "visual studio code" sucks, but i'll still use it, because i'm too lazy to learn working with another editor.